SFPC/BeginningCodersBootcamp/curriculum/3_review_objects_arrays_vectors.md

 One limitation of arrays is that they have a fixed size.
 In the above example, we declared an array of size 100 — that means there are 100 spots in the array that we can access.
 There's another related structure in C++ that has a variable size: a **vector**.

+**Question for class:** Can you think of real world examples that you might want to model using arrays?

 ### Vectors

 To declare a vector: